TL;DR

-Growth hacking is all about doing just that.
-Think of it as "Moneyballing" but for marketing instead of baseball.
-You take an empirical approach to growth, ensuring that all metrics you focus on are quantifiable, malleable, and scalable.
-You then try to develop innovations around these metrics since conventional growth strategies can often be too slow or costly for startups.
-It relies heavily on experimentation and risk-taking, but since you're taking an empirical approach to things, you can minimize your risk and ensure that you pick the best growth strategy for your business and overcome the challenges of a startup.
+The core principle of Growth Hacking is similar to "Moneyballing" in baseball; it applies an empirical, metrics-driven approach to marketing.
+All metrics you focus on must be quantifiable, malleable, and scalable.
+With this data, you can develop innovations around these metrics, as conventional growth strategies are often too slow or costly for startups.
+Growth Hacking relies heavily on experimentation and risk-taking, but because it is an empirical process, you can minimize risk and ensure that you pick the best growth strategy for your business and overcome the challenges of a startup.

 Here are some tips to help you refine your approach to Growth Hacking.